 - In a large bowl, whisk together the flour, brown sugar, baking powder, and salt.

-- In another bowl, whisk together the kefir, sunflower oil, egg, vanilla extract, and lemon zest until well combined.
+- In a separate bowl, whisk together the kefir, sunflower oil, egg, vanilla extract, and lemon zest until smooth.

-- Divide the batter evenly among the muffin cups, filling each about ⅔ full.
+- Divide the batter evenly among the muffin cups, filling each about two-thirds full.

-- Sprinkle sugar evenly over the tops of the muffins for a sweet, crunchy topping.
+- Sprinkle sugar over the tops of the muffins.

-- Allow the muffins to cool in the tin for about 5 minutes, then transfer to a wire rack to cool completely.
+- Cool the muffins in the tin for 5 minutes, then transfer to a wire rack to cool completely.

 Notes